ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

    - As I learned in Jenkins Moudule .
 Whenever I need some CLI tools execute commands with inside our Pipelines I can install them directly on a Jenkins Server or inside a Jenkins container and they will be available as Linux Command inside the Pipeline I can execute them pretty simply .

-### Install AWS IAM Authenticator
+### Step 2 : Install AWS IAM Authenticator

  - This is Specific to AWS .
 When I created EKS Cluster I got a Kubeconfig which contain for the Secret and all the certificate for authenticating and connecting, it also container the infomation to a Cluster on AWS specificly to EKS Cluster .
-So I will provide all the credentials
+So I will provide all the credentials, however I need kubectl and aws-iam-authenticator both to acctually connect to EKS cluster and authenticate to it from Jenkins

  - Install aws-iam-authentocator, make it executable and move it to /usr/local/bin :

  ```
  curl -Lo aws-iam-authenticator https://github.com/kubernetes-sigs/aws-iam-authenticator/releases/download/v0.6.11/aws-iam-authenticator_0.6.11_linux_amd64